huangli712/iQIST/src/app/app.md

 # iQIST (Interacting Quantum Impurity Solver Toolkit)

-be patient! we will put a lot of useful applications here, such as the dual fermion and dft + dmft codes.
+Be patient!
+We will put some useful applications here, such as the dual fermion and dft + dmft codes.